Skip to content

 4. Commit the schema and regenerated bindings together.

 The codegen-drift CI workflow fails any PR where committed bindings don’t match just codegen output.
-The .git-hooks/pre-commit hook mirrors the same check locally — enable once with just install-hooks.
+The .git-hooks/pre-commit hook mirrors the same check locally; enable once with just install-hooks.

-As of the latest release, there are 37 typed output schemas covering every JSON-emitting command.
 See the JSON Output reference for the per-command payload shapes.

 When adding fields to Rocky’s JSON output: